8 Teacher Interview Questions to Help You Prepare

 Now might be a good opportunity to discuss:

-When developing your answer, think about how your interests, qualifications, and teaching experience can benefit the school, but also how you hope to grow as a result of your time there.
+When developing your answer, think about how your interests, qualifications, and teaching experience can benefit the school and how you hope to grow as a result of your time there.

 Your ability to manage your classroom, including your students’ behavior, is essential to creating an environment where they can learn.
 The school leaders you meet with may want to know how you plan to make this happen or have made it happen in the past.